On the maximum black hole mass at solar metallicity: Conclusion

 We are not claiming that our calculations represent a definitive answer to the question of black hole mass distribution at solar metallicity.
 Yet, we argue that given the employed recent advancements in massive stellar evolution, this is an incremental step forward in understanding stellar-origin black holes.

 \acknowledgements Authors acknowledge support from the Polish National Science Center grant Maestro (2018/30/A/ST9/00050).
-We would also like to thank number of people for their helpful and/or critical comments on our modelling: Raphael Hirschi, Sylvia Ekström, Georges Meynet, Chris Fryer, Jakub Klencki, Simone Bavera, Tassos Fragos, Joachim Bestenlehner.
+We would also like to thank number of people for their helpful and/or critical comments on our modelling: Raphael Hirschi, Sylvia Ekström, Georges Meynet, Chris Fryer, Jakub Klencki, Simone Bavera, Tassos Fragos, Joachim Bestenlehner and Gemma Gonzalez-Tora.
 The authors also thank the {\tt MESA} community at large for their helpful feedback on the models creation.
-ACGM has received funding from the Max Planck Society through a “Partner Group” grant.
+Computations for this article have been performed using the computer cluster at CAMK PAN.
+We dedicate this paper to Krzysztof Belczyński, who contributed to this research before his untimely passing on the 13$^{\rm th}$ of January 2024.